 - Additional program funding is provided by the Oklahoma Arts Council and the National Endowment for the Arts.

-All meals will be served buffet style in the lodge dining room.
-Gluten-free options, vegetarian options, a salad bar, and fresh fruits are available at each meal.
+All meals are served buffet style, and gluten-free and vegan options are available at each meal.
 Special diets may be accommodated, but OAI must be apprised in advance.

 Some equipment and supplies are provided.
 You may also need to bring supplies specific to your discipline.
 Supply lists will be available on the Student Information page prior to OSAI.